Webster–Ashburton Treaty: In the West

 The Mitchell map had shown both of those routes, and also showed the "Long Lake" route between them.
 Long Lake was thought to be the Pigeon River (despite the absence of a lake at its mouth).
 (Note: On the La Vérendrye Map, series of lakes are shown, of which "Lac de Sesakinaga" (Saganaga Lake), a Height of Land, "Lac Plat", "Lac Long" and Grand Portage are shown in relative equidistance from each other, thus alluding to Mountain Lake or Arrow Lake as "Lac Long", all long lakes on the Pigeon River route.)

 The traditional traders' route left the lake at Grand Portage and went overland to the Pigeon, up that river and a tributary across the Height of Land Portage, and thence down tributaries of the Rainy River to Lac La Croix, Rainy Lake and River, and Lake of the Woods.
 This is finally the route the treaty designated as the border.

-The treaty clarified the channel that the border would follow between Lake Huron and Lake Superior, awarding Sugar Island to the U.S.

-Another clarification made in this treaty resulted in clarifying the anomaly of the Northwest Angle.
-Again, due to errors on the Mitchell Map, Treaty of Paris reads "... through the Lake of the Woods to the most northwesternmost point thereof, and from thence on a due west course to the river Mississippi ..."
+The treaty clarified the channel that the border would follow between Lake Huron and Lake Superior, awarding Sugar Island to the U.S. Another clarification made in this treaty resulted in clarifying the anomaly of the Northwest Angle.
+Again, due to errors on the Mitchell Map, the Treaty of Paris reads "... through the Lake of the Woods to the most northwesternmost point thereof, and from thence on a due west course to the river Mississippi ..."
 In fact, a course due west from the Lake of the Woods never intersects the Mississippi.
-The Anglo-American Convention of 1818 defined the boundary about Lake of the Woods to the Rocky Mountains.
+The Anglo-American Convention of 1818 defined the boundary of Lake of the Woods to the Rocky Mountains.